Buy Curious

 Which NYC neighborhoods work best for investment properties?

 Where you look depends on what strategy you favor.
-If you want to buy where young renters want to be, head to the Lower East Side, East Village, Flatbush, Bushwick, and Bed-Stuy.
+If you want to buy where young renters want to be, head to the Lower East Side, East Village, Flatbush, Bushwick, or Bed-Stuy.
 If you want to buy something limited and in high demand (and are prepared to shell out more), explore Chelsea—especially near the High Line or Hudson Yards—as well as Soho, Tribeca, the Flatiron, and the West Village.

-For new development where renters can live large with lots of amenities, consider the Financial District, Downtown Brooklyn, Fort Greene, Dumbo, Williamsburg, and Clinton Hill.
+For new developments where renters can live large with lots of amenities, consider the Financial District, Downtown Brooklyn, Fort Greene, Dumbo, Williamsburg, and Clinton Hill.
 For neighborhoods where you can get a discount, zero in on Washington Heights, Hamilton Heights, Central Harlem, Yorkville, and Hell’s Kitchen.

 How do you identify such emerging areas?
 Here's what to look for: